microsoft/MLOpsTemplate/src/workshop/documents/part_4.md

 - /src/workshop/pipelines/training_pipeline.yml

-At this point (it takes about 10 minutes for the pipeline to run), if all steps pass (you can check the status under the actions in the repository), the pull request is merged to integration and opens a new pull request to the main branch.
+At this point (it takes about 10 minutes for the pipeline to run), if all steps pass (you can check the status under the actions in the repository), a new pull request is made to the main branch.

 ### Optional Reading
-For the evaluation and comparison of the current model with our best previous model, we have include some code in the following script:
+For the evaluation and comparison of the current model with our best previous model, we have included some code in the following script:

 /src/workshop/core/evaluating/ml_evaluating.py

-Note that on line 85 of the script we are comparing the R square of the current model with our best previous model in order to decide if we want to allow any changes to the integration branch.
+Note that on line 85 of the script we are comparing the R square of the current model with our best previous model in order to decide if we want to allow any changes to the model and main branch.
+You might want to edit this and relax it a little bit in order for the evaluation step to pass if you already have a really good model registered.